-As in 2020, the Coronavirus (COVID-19) epidemic significantly affected the Authority's operations.
-For example, transportation revenue was down approximately \$90,000, due to a significant decrease in ridership.
+During the current year, the Coronavirus (COVID-19) epidemic significantly affected the Authority's operations.
+Transportation revenue was down approximately \$241,000, due to a significant decrease in ridership in the last four months of the current year.
+Further, certain Covid-19 related expenses of approximately \$29,000 were incurred (eg., personal protection equipment, partitions, disinfectant related products, cleaning labor expenses, etc.).

 Fortunately, the Coronavirus Aid Relief, and Economic Security Act (CARES Act) was signed into law on March 27, 2020.
-The Authority received a CARES Act grant in the amount of \$1,836,170.
-Of this amount, the Authority used \$724,282 and \$270,187 in 2021 and 2020, respectively.
+The Authority received a CARES Act grant in the amount of approximately \$918,000 of which \$270,000 was used to fully fund the, above mentioned revenue loss and additional expenses.